-Factors don’t lend you the money; they purchase your pending invoices so you can get the money you need quickly.
+Factors don’t lend you the money; they purchase your pending invoices so you can get the cash you need quickly.
 Factoring companies help eliminate the usual 30-60 day waiting period for your outstanding invoices.
 Instead, you can get the money right away.

-When running a small business a factoring company may solve most of your working capital needs.
+When running a small business, a factoring company may solve most of your working capital needs.

 This is because small and medium-sized businesses SMEs do not always find banks and other financial institutions offering them financial solutions.

 Here is how you can choose a Factoring Company for your Business:

 1. Research about its background